 - A commitment to the bank.
 Contract other products to the bank such as home insurance (which you will need anyway) or a car loan.
-Make sure you send a minimum amount to your account monthly, pay your bills from that account, etc. Remember: you will need a Spanish NIE to open an account.
-Click here to learn how to obtain a Spanish NIE.
-Some banks will even obtain one for you if you deposit a certain amount of money.
+Make sure you send a minimum amount to your account monthly, pay your bills from that account, etc.

 How much will they lend me?

 In general, non-residents will get a maximum of 50% of the property price financed by a bank.
 This means you need to put down a minimum down payment of 50%.

 Mortgage brokers can often get foreign buyers that do not pay Spanish taxes up to 70% of the property price.

 What are the fees associated with a Spanish mortgage?

 There are a number of fees associated with obtaining a Spanish mortgage.
 The most important of these are:

 These are charged on every Spanish mortgage.
 They are not payable until the mortgage is granted and you start to draw on the funds.
 If you are granted a mortgage, but don’t aval yourself of it, you will not be charged this fee.
 Typically, arrangement fees are 1-2% of the gross loan amount.
 However, we here at Moving2Madrid are often able to achieve below that for our clients.
 The average for our clients is 1.5% and we have some with arragement fees as low as 1%.

 Most Spanish lenders require that you have both life insurance (in case you die this provides funds for the loan to be repaid) and property insurance.
 This is a place to be careful as upselling insurance is a big profit center for banks when they originate Spanish mortgages.
 If you already have life insurance from a third party, a copy of the policy should prove sufficient.
 Typically, home insurance amounts to about 0.15% of the property value and is best paid annually.